Tips for Talking to Your Local Media Outlets

 4. Offer to be interviewed

-Mention that you’re willing to be interviewed by a reporter if they’re interested in covering your story.
+Mention that you’re willing to be interviewed by a reporter at the local media outlet if they’re interested in covering your story.
 They may want to come to your classroom to take video or photos, so offer this as an option if you are comfortable with it.

 5. Include your press release